huggingface/optimum-intel/README.md

 You can load many more quantized models hosted on the hub under the Intel organization [`here`](https://huggingface.co/Intel).

-Check out the [`examples`](https://github.com/huggingface/optimum-intel/tree/main/examples) directory for more sophisticated usage.

 ## OpenVINO

-Below are the examples of how to use OpenVINO and its [NNCF](https://docs.openvino.ai/latest/tmo_introduction.html) framework for model optimization, quantization, and inference.
+Below are the examples of how to use OpenVINO and its [NNCF](https://docs.openvino.ai/latest/tmo_introduction.html) framework to accelerate inference.

-#### OpenVINO inference example:
+#### Inference:

+To load a model and run inference with OpenVINO Runtime, you can just replace your `AutoModelForXxx` class with the corresponding `OVModelForXxx` class.
+If you want to load a PyTorch checkpoint, set `from_transformers=True` to convert your model to the OpenVINO IR.

 ```diff
 -from transformers import AutoModelForSequenceClassification